 What services does Amerant Bancorp, Inc. (the "Company") provide?

 The Company operates through its wholly-owned subsidiary bank, Amerant Bank (the “Bank”), and its investment and trust services subsidiaries, Amerant Investments and Amerant Trust.
-The Company provides individuals and businesses in the United States as well as select international clients with deposit, credit and wealth management services
+The Company provides individuals and businesses with deposit, credit and wealth management services.

 How many banking centers does Amerant Bank operate?

 The Bank operates 24 banking centers – 17 in South Florida and 7 in the Houston, Texas area.

 Where are the Company and Amerant Bank headquartered?